SiddharthShyniben/mastermind/README.md

 ## Additional Information

-For 6-color mastermind, the bot averages only 3.662 guesses to solve.
+For 8-color mastermind, the bot averages around 4.290 guesses to solve.
+It still solves in a maximum of five guesses.